-A CMMS helps companies save tens of thousands of dollars annually by:
+A CMMS saves money (tens of thousands of dollars) annually by:

 Extending the Life of Equipment

 DPSI’s preventive maintenance software provides an automated process of scheduling necessary inspections and planned maintenance activities, which keeps equipment operating efficiently.
 A CMMS also ensures equipment is producing at optimum levels and makes it easier to follow manufacturers’ guidelines.
 This allows companies to use a piece of equipment longer than expected; extending equipment life by just a few years makes a huge difference.

 Whereas companies may decide the right time to replace equipment based on age, a CMMS analyzes its complete work history.
 It may be determined that an older piece of equipment is still reliable and that replacement is not yet necessary.
 A CMMS helps companies save money on unplanned maintenance activities such as repair and replacement.

 Furthermore, a preventative maintenance system reduces energy costs by enabling equipment to run at peak efficiently.
 Using less electricity, gas and water will certainly reduce a company’s annual utility expenses.